KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

 #### Step 2.
 Shifting the passive force-length curvescaling muscle strength

-1. Open [Code/Personalize_passive_muscle_stiffness_based_on_CE.m](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/SX%20DMD%20case/Code/Personalize_passive_muscle_stiffness_based_on_CE.m) in matlab.
-This code guides users through the estimation process.
+1. In matlab navigate to `PredSim-workshop-smalll-2025\SX DMD case\Muscle stiffness code` and open the script `Personalize_passive_muscle_stiffness_based_on_CE.m` (eventueel Link hier toevoegen).
+This code guides users through the estimation process of passive muscle stiffness based on clinical assessments.
- - If the user will use this code in the future and the paths and names of the files have changed, the user will need to change the paths (`line 19 to line 21`).
- - If the user will use this code in the future and have additional clinical measurements, the user can update the link between those measurements and the specific muscles (`lines 25-60`).
+ - For future use:
+  - Update lines 18-23 if the file paths or filenames change
+  - Update lines 27-62 if new clinical measurements are added and need to be linked to specific muscles

+2. Run `Personalize_passive_muscle_stiffness_based_on_CE.m` by clicking the green Run button.
+This script computes the start of the passive muscle force–length curve based on clinical examination data.
+It returns the normalized muscle length at which passive force begins, personalized using (1) ROM values and (2) the clinical stiffness scale.
+After running the script, matlab prints a table showing the shift calculated from ROM data, the shift from the clinical stiffness scale, and the average of the two.

-2. Add a setting `S.settings.muscle_pass_stiff_shift` to the function [PredSim-workshop-smalll-2025/code/update_settings.m](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/code/update_settings.m) for all assessed muscles.
-Specifically, copy the code below and paste it in this function.
-We already provided the scaling factors for the hip and knee muscles (for example, ...).
-You only need to edit the scaling factors of tib_ant, gastroc, and soleaus to the percentages you calculated in the app :
+3. Go back to `update_settings.m` in matlab (located in `PredSim-workshop-small-2025/code`) and add the setting `S.settings.muscle_pass_stiff_shift` to shift the passive force–length curves based on the clinical exam.
+Specifically, copy and paste the code below into `update_settings.m`.
+We have already provided the shifts for the hip and knee muscles.
+You only need to update the shifts for `gastroc` and `soleus` using the average shift printed after running `Personalize_passive_muscle_stiffness_based_on_CE.m` (outcome from 2.) :

 	 	S.subject.muscle_pass_stiff_shift = {{'tib_'},0.9,...
      		{'gastroc_r','gastroc_l'},0.9,...